qmk/qmk_firmware/keyboards/acheron/austin/readme.md

     make acheron/austin:default

-Also before flashing your Austin please not that there are two firmware keymap variants: a WK (winkey) one and a WKL (winkeyless) one.
+Also before flashing your Austin please not that there are two firmware keymap variants: a WK (winkey) one and a WKL (winkeyless) one, which you can compile with

+    make acheron/austin:WK

+Or

+    make acheron/austin:WKL

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).